Skjeggy/dataing/2_semester/IKT207/Untitled.md

 Mye "generell" og "common sense" info.
 Hadde vært gøyere å lese om det var mer av spesifikke detaljer.
 F.eks. interfering with Hilary Clinton presidential campaign - how ?

 Grammar is good and there are no obvious typos that I can find.

+Bibliography seems to be missing the name of the articles.